stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### UNAL

 Well, exactly.
-So, I was thinking that we need some sort of organizational structure in order to, to best logistically organize ourselves, uh, to finding some water.
-So, I was thinking, maybe we-we have some sort of unit and we could--
+So I was thinking that we need some sort of organisational structure!
+Uh, in order to--to--to best *logistically* *organi**s**e* ourselves, uh, to finding some water!
+So, I was thinking, maybe we--we ha--we have some sort of unit?
+And we could--

-#### WORSHIPPER 2X7
+#### WORSHIPER

 And I could be the leader.